Skip to main content

 • Cleaning the evaporator coil: A dirty evaporator coil affects system performance by restricting airflow and heat transfer needed for proper cooling operation, and can affect indoor air quality with build-up of mold and bacteria.

-• Checking refrigerant levels: Low refrigerant levels can reduce cooling capability, causing the system to run longer and use more energy trying to maintain comfort.
+• Checking refrigerant levels: Low AC refrigerant levels can reduce cooling capability, causing the system to run longer and use more energy trying to maintain comfort.

 • Cleaning and adjusting blower components: Your indoor blower circulates indoor air through the system and returns cool air back to your home.
 A poorly functioning blower can affect both comfort and energy costs.